rickshahid/SkyMedia/README.md

 * Discover and extract actionable insights from your video content across a wide range of analytic & cognitive services

-The following application architecture overview diagram depicts the sample deployment at http://www.skymedia.tv
+The following web application architecture overview diagram depicts the sample deployment at http://www.skymedia.tv

 ![](http://skymedia.azureedge.net/Snip02.ApplicationArchitecture.png)